usabilla/usabilla-u4a-ios-swift-sdk/MigrationGuide.md

 **If a campaign triggers while `canDisplayCampaigns` is `false`, it won't be displayed nor delayed: That event instance will be lost.**

 By default, `canDisplayCampaigns` is set to `true`.

+There is an important reason why a campaign is not delayed for display if the `canDisplayCampaigns` was `false` when the campaign is triggered and later changes to `true`.
+The reasoning is that displaying a campaign should happen when the targeted event occurs.
+We can assume that the events configured in your application are also an proper time to display it to the user.
+We think it is crucial not to trigger a campaign to the user at an inappropriate time.